ferdesmello/exoplanets-in-the-galaxy-3d/README.md

 The images _MW_transparent.png_ and _MW_transparent_small.png_ may already be present.
 If not, you need to run **Exoplanets_in_the_Galaxy_3D.nb** ([Mathematica notebook](https://www.wolfram.com/notebooks/)) to create them and have a 3D visualization of the exoplanets.

 ### 5.
-Now, to have an interactive HTML page in your browser, you need to run **index.html**.
+Now, to access the interactive visualization _locally_ in your browser, you need to run **index.html**.

 In your computer, open a terminal window and go to the project folder:
 ```console